 Who doesn’t love having an amazing place to stay in any new city they visit?
-I’ve experienced many wonderful hotels, Airbnbs and bed & breakfasts throughout the years, and today I’m sharing the absolute standouts.
-This list includes hotels and unique places to stay in Europe, USA, Mexico, and Morocco (listed in that order) and is sure to suit most budgets.
+I’ve experienced many wonderful hotels, Airbnbs, and bed & breakfasts throughout the years, and today I’m sharing the absolute standouts.
+This list includes hotels and unique places to stay in Europe, the USA, Mexico, and Morocco (listed in that order) and is sure to suit most budgets.

 Hotels + Unique Places to Stay

 We’re not the type of travelers who spend that much time in our room, but we do love having a great place to check into.
 I always opt for the best-rated, best-located accommodation that money will allow.
 Which means I do a lot of research before I book.
 And, if the place is unique even better!
 So trust me when I say, you’ll enjoy any of these recommendations.